kas-elvirov/kas-tools/packages/babel-plugin-visibility-attr/README.md

-# babel-plugin-visibility-attr
+# @kas-tools/babel-plugin-ux-visibility

+A Babel plugin that transforms `data-visible` attributes into conditional rendering expressions (`cond && <Component />`) at build time

+---

-A Babel plugin to declaratively control React component behavior with data-visible attribute.
-The main purpose - to make markup clean ✨
+The main purpose is to "make markup clean again" ✊

 ## ✨ Features